ketai/ketai.org/content/01-get started/get_started.md

 ---

 #### What You Need
-To use the library for Processing, make sure your setup meets the following minimum requirements: <br>
+To use ketai, make sure you have the following (or newer) software installed: <br>
 <!-- <h4> -->
 <div class="sidelist">
 <ul>